fedspendingtransparency/data-act-broker-backend/doc/CONTRIBUTING.md

 At the conclusion of a sprint, new code merged into the `development` as part of approved PRs is merged into `staging`.
 It is then tested and merged in to `master` when ready, as part of its release to production.

-The DATA Act Broker contains several individual components.
+The Data Broker contains several individual components.
 The section below walks through the process of getting the entire code base up and running.

 ## Local Development Environment Setup
 _To run Broker locally, and test code changes, you must setup a local development environment_